Strategic dieting improves the appearance of your physique by helping tone muscle while shrinking fat cells.

 In doing so, you dramatically increase the odds of extending the healthy years within your own lifespan.

 The human body adapts quickly to habitual movement patterns.
-That means your metabolism will probably not keep responding to a daily treadmill walk that brings your heart rate up to only 55% of its maximum.
+That means your metabolism will probably not as well to that daily treadmill walk that brings your heart rate up to only 55% of its maximum.

 Is it better than nothing?
 Sure.

-But if you want genuine results, bring your heart rate up to 70% of its maximum during cardio sessions (and get the green light from your doctor beforehand).
+But if you want genuine results, bring your heart rate up to 70% of its maximum during cardio sessions (get the green light from your doctor beforehand).

 Remember that digital screens on most cardiovascular equipment overestimate the number of calories burned during a workout.

 Repeat after me: muscle is good.

 The tendency is to dial up your cardio when you want to drop fat.
 However, in intelligent dieting, one seeks muscle because muscle cells raise the number of calories your body burns while at rest.
-And that is a very, very good thing.
+And that is a very good thing.